NextGenPop @ Duke

 Professor of Public Policy and Sociology

-Director of the Duke Population Research Institute (DUPRI)
+Director of the Duke University Population Research Institute (DUPRI)

-Director of the Duke Population Research Center (DPRC)
+Director of the Duke University Population Research Center (DPRC)

 Research interests: demography, social networks, migration, global population health